Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Assured Reinforcement Learning

 The proposed value function definition \eqref{eq:v_pi} will prove useful in two senses: firstly, we will show that maximizing \eqref{eq:v_pi} is the same as \eqref{eq:CRL3}--\eqref{eq:general_formulation_constrained}.
 Secondly, the additional term in \eqref{eq:v_pi} will allow for a barrier-based decomposition of the value function, which will aid in the learning of constraints.

-\begin{lemma}[Equivalence] Problem \eqref{eq:CRL1} is equivalent to the maximization of \eqref{eq:v_pi}, that is
+\begin{lemma}[Equivalence] Problem \eqref{eq:general-form} is equivalent to the maximization of \eqref{eq:v_pi}, that is

-\begin{proof} If a policy $\pi_0$ is unfeasible for Problem \eqref{eq:CRL3}--\eqref{eq:general_formulation_constrained}, then $\exists t : P\left(D_{t+1}=1\right)>0$.
+\begin{proof} If a policy $\pi_0$ is unfeasible for Problem \eqref{eq:general-form}, then $\exists t : P\left(D_{t+1}=1\right)>0$.
 This non-zero probability renders the expected value in \eqref{eq:CRL2} to $-\infty$ for $\pi_0$.
-Conversely, if a policy $\pi_1$ is feasible for \eqref{eq:CRL2} then it must necessarily hold that $D_{t+1}=0$ almost surely $\forall t$, and hence $\pi_1$ is feasible for \eqref{eq:CRL3}--\eqref{eq:general_formulation_constrained} as well.
-Therefore the feasible sets of both problems coincide.
-Lastly, for every feasible policy it must hold $\log\left(1-D_{t+1}\right)=0 ~\forall t$, in which case the function being maximized is the same.
-Then the optimal sets of the two problems coincide. \end{proof} \end{lemma} While solving \eqref{eq:CRL3}--\eqref{eq:general_formulation_constrained} is of our utmost interest, we have just shown that, to this end, we can solve \eqref{eq:CRL2} instead.
+Conversely, if a policy $\pi_1$ attains a finite objective for \eqref{eq:CRL2}, then it must necessarily hold that $D_{t+1}=0$ almost surely $\forall t$, and hence $\pi_1$ is feasible for \eqref{eq:general-form}.
+Therefore the feasible set of \eqref{eq:general-form} coincides with the set of policies that obtain a finite value for \eqref{eq:CRL2}.
+Lastly, any policy in any of these sets must satisfy $\log\left(1-D_{t+1}\right)=0 ~\forall t$, almost surely, in which case the function being maximized is the same.
+Then the optimal sets of the two problems coincide. \end{proof} \end{lemma} While solving \eqref{eq:general-form} is of our utmost interest, we have just shown that, to this end, we can solve \eqref{eq:CRL2} instead.
 In what follows we will take this one step further, and show that \eqref{eq:v_pi} admits a \textit{barrier-based decomposition} and can be cast as the sum of two value functions: one that checks only whether the policy in consideration is feasible (which will be the main focus of this work) and one that optimizes the return, provided the policy is feasible.
-The main idea behind this decoupling being that the search for feasible policies will be, in practice, an easier task to undergo.\\ To this end we define an auxiliary \textit{hard-barrier} value function $H^\pi$ that will relate to $V^\pi$.
+The main idea behind this decoupling being that the search for feasible policies will be, in practice, an easier task to undergo.\\ To this end we define an auxiliary \textit{hard-barrier} value function $H^\pi$ that will relate to $V^\pi$:

-We proceed similarly for the action-value function $Q^\pi$ and its barrier counterpart $B^\pi$
+We proceed similarly for the action-value function $Q^\pi$ and its barrier counterpart $B^\pi$: